 Discuss health history and potential challenges long before your student leaves home.
 Help them understand basics like how to schedule a doctor’s appointment and refill a prescription.
-Make sure your student understands the many services available at the campus student health office, including flu shots, contraceptives, and lab tests.
+Make sure your student understands the many services available at the campus student health office.
+This includes flu shots, contraceptives, and lab tests.

 Severe allergies, asthma, and mental health issues such as depression, anxiety, or ADHD are among the most common health problems for college freshmen, Waters notes.

-Students who took medication in high school for conditions like ADHD or anxiety may also view freshman year as an opportunity to reduce or stop their prescriptions, a decision that can seriously impact their health or academic success.
+Students who took medication in high school for conditions like ADHD or anxiety may also view freshman year as an opportunity to reduce or stop their prescriptions.
+This is a decision that can seriously impact their health or academic success.

-“I encourage kids not to stop cold turkey, but to go see whoever is prescribing their medicine and talk about it before they stop, and before they go to school, so they can discuss the pros and cons,” O’Hare advises.
+“I encourage kids not to stop cold turkey.
+Rather, to go see whoever is prescribing their medicine and talk about it before they stop.
+And do it before they go to school, so they can discuss the pros and cons,” O’Hare advises.

-Is your student ready to manage her medical needs?
-Ask yourself these four questions:
+Is your student ready to manage their medical needs?

-1. Has she ever spoken to a doctor without you?
+1. Has your teen ever spoken to a doctor without you?

 Many medical professionals encourage patients to advocate for themselves as early as 12 to 14 years old, says O’Hare.

-2. Does she need special accommodations on campus?
+2. Does your teen need special accommodations on campus?

 Contact the school disabilities services office at least six months before school starts to make housing or academic accommodation requests, advises Waters.

-3. Does she understand when an ailment is an emergency?
+3. Does your teen understand when an ailment is an emergency?

 Student health services can often treat minor injuries and illnesses like the flu, colds, and fevers.
 However, a student with severe allergies who experiences trouble breathing should know to call 911, Waters counsels.

 File detailed health records with her college.
 Document an emergency healthcare plan, and store it on her cellphone.
-The Apple iPhone, for example, has a health app that allows users to list information on medical conditions, allergies, and medications.
+The Apple iPhone, for example, has a health app that allows users to list medical information, allergies, and medications.